 - Making a green maca smoothie every morning for breakfast

-Maca in general has a very long list of health benefits, but the reason I believe it works so well is because it’s an adaptogen.
+Maca in general has a very long list of health benefits, but the reason I believe it works so well is that it’s an adaptogen.

 According to this article: